EricssonResearch/cti-kb/README.md

-# Cyber Threat Intelligence Knowledge Base Aligned with MITRE ATT&CK Framework
+# Cyber Threat Intelligence Knowledge Base Aligned with MITRE ATT&CK® Framework

-We built a CTI KB using MITRE ATT&CK v12.
+We built a CTI KB using MITRE ATT&CK® v12.
 The CTI KB encompasses an extensive array of cyber threat tactics, techniques, and procedures (TTPs), aimed at bolstering research and practical applications in cybersecurity.
-We extracted all the MITRE ATT&CK techniques and generated a graph database hosted on [Neo4j graph database management system][neo].
+We extracted all the MITRE ATT&CK® techniques and generated a graph database hosted on [Neo4j graph database management system][neo].
 We used the open-source JSON file from the [MITRE CTI][mitrecti] and parsed all nodes (attack-pattern, campaign, intrusion-set, tools, etc.) and their relationships into a graph database.

 The CTI database contains up to 2060 nodes, 27411 relationships, and 366 APTs conducted using up to 861 unique techniques.